Edi Patterson

-Edi Patterson is an American actress and writer.
+Edi Christine Patterson (born September 19, 1974)is an American actress and writer.
 She has primarily acted in comedies.
 She is best known for portraying Fran in the film Knives Out (2019), Veronica in the FX series Partners (2014), Jen Abbott in the HBO series Vice Principals (2016–2017), and Judy Gemstone in the HBO series The Righteous Gemstones (2019–2025).

 Early life

-Edi Patterson was born in Texas City, Texas.
-Her mother, Jeanne Patterson, was a teacher and her father, Dennis Patterson, was a plumber.
-She graduated from Texas City High School in 1993 and attended Southwest Texas State University, obtaining a theater Bachelor of Arts in 1997.
+Edi Patterson is from Texas City, Texas.
+Her mother was a teacher and her father was a plumber.
+She graduated from Southwest Texas State University, obtaining a theater Bachelor of Arts in 1997.